JohanPeeters/ride-sharing/README.md

 This will start a development server, open a tab in your default browser, and load the SPA.
 You can now make changes and the changes will be live-reloaded.

 ### Deploy the code to Netlify
-Should you wish to deploy the code to Netlify, simply run
+The best option is to fork this repo into your own GitHub repo and to configure Netlify continuous deployment.
+This way, code changes will be deployed whenever you push them to GitHub.

-`make all`
+`.env` contains secrets, so it should not be committed to the repo - `.gitignore` contains an entry to that effect.
+On the other hand, to run the build, Netlify needs to know these values, so the environment variables need to be set as *Build environment variables* in your Netlify site configuration.
+In the *Build settings* you also need to indicate that `make` is the build command and that build artifacts will be placed in the `build/` *Publish directory*.

-Note that this will also prepare the netlify.toml and _headers file for deployment on Netlify in order for Netlify to set the correct HTTP headers automatically.
+If you do not want to fork and configure continuous deployment, you need to

-In case you're simply copy pasting the build folder to Netlify you now have to copy paste the build folder.
+* build locally (`make`),
-In case you have configured Netlify for continuous deployment, the deploy will happen automatically.
+* create a `_headers` file in `build/` with the values found in the *headers* section of `netlify.toml` - Netlify will use this to set the correct HTTP headers,
-Do not forget to manually set the environment variables in the settings of the Netlify app.
+* upload `build/` to your Netlify site.

 ### Deploy the code to a different platform
-To get a compiled build folder, you can still run `make all`
+To get a compiled build folder, you can still run `make`

 But you will have to find a different way to set the HTTP Headers (usually, this is platform-specific).

 ## React